Religious Education for Adults

 Each winter, BAUUC offers a popular eight-week foreign policy study-discussionprogram called “Great Decisions.”
 Each year, participants read articles on current U. S. foreign policy issues in a briefing booklet that is prepared by the Foreign Policy Association (FPA), national sponsor of the program.
 They then meet in discussion groups to exchange their views on the topics.
 The discussions are preceded by the showing of a PBS video that updates the information presented in the briefing booklet.
 Discussions are led by trained facilitators.
 Participants then complete opinion ballots which are tabulated by FPA with results being distributed to the President, Secretary of State, Members of Congress and the media.
 Prominent speakers from the area and other parts of the country address many of the topics prior to the discussion group meetings, usually University professors and retired diplomats.
 The groups are open to church members and to the community at large.

 The Parents of Young Children (POYC) Covenant Group meets the 3rd Sunday of each month from 4:30 to 7:30pm at BAUUC in Cockrell Hall.
 It is a potluck gathering for families with young children – from pregnancy through around 12 years old.
 After the meal, there is childcare (for a small fee) while the parents discuss parenting issues.

-Members and friends participate in monthly “Chalice Circles” which offer the opportunity to get to know others better and explore their spirituality in a safe and comfortable atmosphere.
+Members and friends participate in monthly “Connection Groups” which offer the opportunity to get to know others better and explore their spirituality in a safe and comfortable atmosphere.
 These groups of 8-10 people are led by trained facilitators and meet on various days and times at the church for one church year.